kstenerud/compact-time/compact-date-specification.md

 Time Zone
 ---------

-Values must be relative to UTC, unless other outside accompanying data or agreements specify otherwise.
+The time zone of the date is UTC, unless other accompanying data or agreements between parties specify otherwise.